-If our neighbor—irrespective of what s/he believes—is created in the image of God just like us, then we need to find a way to respect and love my neighbor as we would ourselves.
+If our neighbor—irrespective of what s/he believes—is created in the image of God just like us, then we need to find a way to respect and love our neighbor as we would ourselves.
 Finding the language, logic, and actions that speak to that neighbor can be difficult, but we cannot shirk from the task.
 Thus, we believe that true religious freedom is rooted in respect and reconciliation with our neighbor.

 When you get right down to it, a sustainable state and society are based on this permeating value.
 If we don't have the time to respect our neighbor and to understand and work across our deepest differences, then intolerance, hate, and even violence are not far behind.
-When people can work across deep differences-because they respect each other-then the society will be civil and the state strong, enabling prosperity and security.
+When people can work across deep differences -- because they respect each other -- then the society will be civil and the state strong, enabling prosperity and security.

 3. Why is IGE's work so urgent?